The Origin of Belief

 Indoctrination is likely to be most effective at inculcating beliefs about religion and morality, since these sorts of beliefs are very sensitive to our social location, and less governed by the relatively impartial apparatus of perceptual experience.
 Yet they are also beliefs that are likely to be practically engaged.
 It’s no accident that etiological challenges typically target just these sorts of beliefs: we are most susceptible to manipulation with respect to these beliefs, and the results of error can be disastrous.
 And even the most cursory consideration of dark episodes in human history—concerning exploitation, bigotry, dehumanization, and so on—will make clear the profound consequences that can result from the enactment of beliefs that arise out of indoctrination.
 Etiological challenges should be understood as one of the social tools we use to try to help ourselves and others, as much as is possible, to recognize, cope with, and overcome that susceptibility.

-Joshua DiPaolo will be a visiting assistant professor at Kansas State University starting in the fall of 2016.
-His research mostly focuses on epistemic, ethical, and practical normativity.
-Robert Simpson is a lecturer in philosophy at Monash University.
-His research mostly focuses on free speech and social epistemology.
-This essay is based upon their collaborative research paper ‘Indoctrination Anxiety and the Etiology of Belief’, forthcoming in Synthese.
+This essay is based on the article ‘Indoctrination Anxiety and the Etiology of Belief’, by Joshua DiPaolo and Robert Simpson, published in Synthese.
 This paper stemmed from their involvement in a major research programme based at St. Louis University, on the Philosophy and Theology of Intellectual Humility.